An introduction to the categorical p-adic Langlands program: Introduction

-Nevertheless, at the time of writing there is no such precise conjecture in the literature (let alone a theorem --- and we note that as far as we are aware, it is not expected that the Fargues--Scholze construction of the spectral action will go over to the $p$-adic setting in any simple manner).
+\begin{rem} The reader might ask why we are only looking for fully faithful functors, rather than equivalences of categories as in the work of Fargues--Scholze described above.
+It does seem reasonable to hope that there are such equivalences of categories (even in the global setting, as speculated in \cite[\S 7]{fargues--scholze-IHES}).
+One difficulty is to even define categories of $p$-adic sheaves on $\Bun_G$.
+These difficulties are addressed in the recent work of Lucas Mann~\cite{https://doi.org/10.48550/arxiv.2206.02022} and in joint work of Lucas Mann with Johannes Anschütz and Arthur-César le Bras \cite{anschütz20246functorformalismsolidquasicoherent} that will be extended in forthcoming work of Johannes Anschütz, Arthur-César le Bras, Juan Esteban Rodriguez Camargo and Peter Scholze on analytic syntomification.
+This work should then play an important role in formulating a precise conjecture; but nevertheless, at the time of writing there is no such precise conjecture in the literature (let alone a theorem --- and we note that as far as we are aware, it is not expected that the Fargues--Scholze construction of the spectral action will go over to the $p$-adic setting in any simple manner).
 In contrast, we can make precise conjectures about the fully faithful embeddings of categories of representations of $\GL_n(F)$, and even prove theorems in the case of~$\GL_2(\Qp)$.
 Furthermore, at least for~$\GL_2(\Qp)$ and~$\GL_2(\Q_{p^2})$ (and their inner forms), we produce semiorthogonal decompositions of the categories of (Ind-)coherent sheaves, which we expect to correspond to a semiorthogonal decomposition of the appropriate category of sheaves on~$\Bun_G$ induced by the closure relations on~$\Bun_G$ itself.
 (See Section~\ref{subsec:semi-decomp} for some results in this direction.) \end{rem}

 \begin{remark} There is no particular reason to restrict to the group $\GL_d$ in the statement of Conjecture~\ref{conj:main intro}, rather than considering dual groups or $L$-groups or $C$-groups of more general reductive groups over~$F$ (as in \cite{benzvi2020coherent, hellmann2020derived, zhu2020coherent}).
 However, since we are interested in the $\ell = p$ case, we will for the most part focus on the case of~$\GL_d$, since the relevant ``stacks of parameters'' have been constructed in this case.
 (Since the literature on Taylor--Wiles patching, which sits in the background as an important source of intuition and motivation, also focuses on this case, this provides another reason for us to focus on it in this paper as well.) \end{remark}